polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0.0/getting-started/index.md

 ## Something Missing?

-If you find something missing in our developer hub, have a suggestion for additional docs, or find some part confusing, please [open an issue on our documentation repository](https://github.com/substrate-developer-hub/substrate-developer-hub.github.io/issues) with your suggestions for improvement.
-We would love to continually improve our developer hub.
+If you find something missing in our Developer Hub, have a suggestion for additional docs, or find some part confusing, please [open an issue on our documentation repository](https://github.com/substrate-developer-hub/substrate-developer-hub.github.io/issues) with your suggestions for improvement.
+We would love to continually improve our Developer Hub.